-In this little book I try to show what British rule has 'one India, and the work which now awaits it.
-The first two chapte deal with the primary duties of every Government-namely, the protection of its subjects, and the development of the country but not less important, functions of an Asiatic administration, connected with the food-supply and self-government of the people.
-The former, when delivered separately as lectures gave rise to a too favourable, the latter to an unduly despondent, view of our position.
-I hope, when read together, they will leave behind only a calm resolve, that as Englishmen in time past faithfully did the work which fe' them in India, so Englishmen will now with a firm enter on the new duties which are there being forced us.
+In this little book I try to show what British rule has done for India, and the work which now awaits it.
+The first two chapters deal with the primary duties of every Government-namely, the protection of its subjects, and the development of the country.
+The last two chapters treat of what may be called the secondary but not protected with the food-supply and self-government of the pople.
+The former, which delivered separately as lectured gave rise to a too favourable, the latter to an unduly despondent, view of our position.
+I hope, when read to gether, they will leave behind only a calm resolve, that as Englishmen in time past faithfully and the work which fell to them in India, so Englishmen will now with a firm heart enter on the new duties which are there being forced upon us.

-w. w. fi.
+W. W. H.